Safecast/SCbG3-hexes/README.md

 Setup environment
 -----------------

 1. Standard install of Ubuntu 12.10.
 Download from `http://www.ubuntu.com/download/desktop`.
+The guide will assume that you have an internet connection, so configure it.
+It's also a good time to install all the Ubuntu updates.

 2. Install minimally necessary package.

         sudo apt-get install git